mo-na33m/Using-Excel/README.md

 For the Gradebook i showcase the use of the condtional formatting in different styles i.e Red for the percenatges and dottated colours in the tests area.
 I then use charts to visaully provide the information.

+For this project I show the filtering and cleansing of the data before using this to produce pivot tabels.
+I then create the charts to visually showcase what i want answering.